Skip to Content

 It’s a fairly simple ride, but the Gran Fiesta Tour is still one of my favorites.
 Featuring the Three Caballeros, take this boat trip through Mexico to find the missing Donald Duck.
 It’s inside the Mexican pavilion and is great for kids of all ages.

-This ride doesn’t typically have a very long line, so it doesn’t take much time to ride.
+This ride doesn’t typically have a long line, so it doesn’t take much time.
+Genie+ isn’t offered, but it isn’t necessary.
 While you are in the pavilion, check out the shops featuring authentic Mexican souvenirs.

 The entrance of Frozen Ever After in Norway